01protocol/drifting-01/README.md

 *please use caution and burner wallets when using this experimental software*

+# What is it

+It looks at Mango SOL-PERP price and Drift SOL-PERP price.
+Once it becomes wide enough, it opens a postion on both side to close it.
+If Mango is selling at 260 and Drift is selling at 230, it will open Mango short and Drift long.

 # Pre-requisite

 1. You will need Drift Alpha access